 - Drink water, eat food, exercise (improve cognition, stay alive)

-- Use the Pomodoro technique (save time, study huge portions with ease)
+- Use the Pomodoro technique or distribute your study routine across many small sessions with breaks (save time, study huge portions with ease)

-- Use spaced repetition (improve memory, save time)
+- Use spaced repetition which is to repeat something with increasing time gaps (improve memory, save time)

-- Use interleaving to study related concepts in parallel (learn a broad topic holistically)
+- Use interleaving which is to study related concepts in parallel, not one after the other (learn a broad topic holistically)

 - Use metacognition and reflect on what you’ve studied (improve fundamental understanding)